loay106/simple_donations_web_server/README.md

 The server will run on port 8081 (can be changed on application.properties file).

+# REST API:

-# The server includes the implemenation of the following REST API:
+The server includes the implemenation of the following:

 1) (GET) /donations/get/{id}:
 The endpoint receives a donation id (String) as a parameter and returns the donation info in a JSON object.